scooter99boston/bbu-gf/docs/index.md

 This document serves as the *constitution* for the BBU and represents the official BBU Governance Framework (BBU-GF).

-The governing body responsible for the BBU-GF is the *Board of Directors (BoD)*.
+The governing body responsible for the BBU-GF is the *Governing Board*.